metaphorm/international-scheme/README.md

 ## Where can I see an example of an existing translation?

-Please see `languages/bosanski.scm` for a translation of R6RS Scheme into Bosnian.
+Please see `bosanski.scm` for a translation of R6RS Scheme into Bosnian.

 Below is a version of a "Hello, World!" (lit.
 "Healthy, World!") program in Scheme written in Bosnian.